Nursing Admission Requirements

 - a criminal background check is negative for felonies; and

-- urine drug testing, at the expense of the student is negative and must be completed prior to starting the program.
+- urine drug testing, at the expense of the student is negative and must be completed prior to starting the clinical experiences in the program.
 If a urine drug screen comes back with a positive result, clinical placement is not possible and that student will not be allowed to start the program.

 Admission Selection Process

 The Nursing Admissions Committee meets following the end of each semester to select the next cohort.
 Specific dates are available from the Nursing Department office.
 The following are the procedures for all applicants:

 - Applicant names are removed from the questionnaire before responses are evaluated by three faculty members using a common rubric, and the results are averaged.